How much does an AC condenser cost to replace?

 AC line blockage repair cost

-Cleaning a condenser coil costs $75 to $230 on average and prevents most line blockages.
+Cleaning the AC condenser coil prevents most line blockages.
 A blocked condenser coil forces the air conditioner to work harder, increasing energy bills and wearing out parts faster.
 The condenser coil may require replacing if cleaning the coil does not unblock the line.

 Condenser relay switch replacement cost